-Please refer to page 62 to 65, "Comprehensive Risk Management" in Section Four: "Risk
+Please refer to page 62 to 65, "Comprehensive Risk Management" in Section Four: "Risk Management".

-- Overview of Methods for Evaluating the Degree of Capital Adequacy

-- 3. Overview of Risk
+3. Overview of Risk

 Characteristics and Risk

 Management Policies,

 Procedures and

 Structure of the

 Consolidated Group

 Please refer to page 62 to 65, Section Four: "Risk Management".